Loyalty (Kendrick Lamar song): Music video

 The music video for the song was released to Lamar's Vevo channel on YouTube on July 28, 2017.
 It was directed by Dave Meyers and The Little Homies and includes an appearance from featured artist Rihanna.
 Jordan Darville of The Fader gave the music video a positive review, praising the visuals and called Lamar and Rihanna's adventure together "carefully crafted [and] suitably amorous."

-Live performances

-Lamar has performed "Loyalty" on the Damn tour.